Creating Chat Bots

 }

-If you did everything right you should see: [Example Chat Bot] An example Chat Bot has been initialised! message appear in your console log.
+If everything worked, you should see [Example Chat Bot] An example Chat Bot has been initialized! in the console.

 Structure of Chat Bots